Tabrez-dev/STM32-Printf-UART-Redirection-Using-CMSIS-Cortex-M0/README.md

-# Baremetal Printf to UART
+# Baremetal UART Printf Implementation for STM32 (Using Newlib IO Retargeting)

 This project demonstrates how to implement a bare-metal `printf` function to output data over UART on an embedded system, specifically for ARM-based microcontrollers.Im using STM32F072RB-DISCOVERY board in this project.